universal-ctags/ctags/docs/README.md

 For easy reading of this documentation go to http://ctags.readthedocs.org

-To build the documentation local you need it have [Python Sphinx](http://sphinx-doc.org/) installed.
+To build the documentation local you need to have [Python Sphinx](http://sphinx-doc.org/) installed.
 There is a `Makefile` in the `docs` subdirectory to build various output formats.